dhamidi/isitashopifystore.com/docs/chrome-extension-plan.md

 - Implement messaging between background and content scripts
 - **Definition of Done**: Background script orchestrates the detection process and communicates results to content scripts

-## 4. Content Script Implementation
+## 4. Content Script Implementation - DONE

-### Step 4.1: Create Icon Injector
+### Step 4.1: Create Content Script
-- Create `chrome-ext/scripts/content/icon.js`
+- Create `chrome-ext/scripts/content/content.js`
+- Implement message listeners to receive results from background script
 - Implement function to create and inject the Shopify icon into the page
 - Style the icon to appear in the top-right corner of the page
 - Add hover effects and positioning logic
-- **Definition of Done**: Function successfully injects a well-styled Shopify icon into webpages

-### Step 4.2: Create Main Content Script
-- Create `chrome-ext/scripts/content/content.js`
-- Implement message listeners to receive results from background script
-- Call icon injector when a positive result is received
+- Call icon injection when a positive result is received
-- **Definition of Done**: Content script successfully listens for messages and injects icon when appropriate
+- **Definition of Done**: Content script successfully listens for messages and injects a well-styled icon when appropriate

-### Step 4.3: Create Content Styles
+### Step 4.2: Create Content Styles
 - Create `chrome-ext/styles/content.css`
 - Define styles for the injected Shopify icon
 - Ensure proper z-index to appear above page content